1915 New Orleans hurricane: Gulf of Mexico and Louisiana

 Upon making landfall, onshore anemometers documented winds stronger than had been recorded in any previous hurricane along the United States Gulf Coast.
 Gusts as high as 130 mph were reported in New Orleans, with five-minute sustained winds peaking at 86 mph.
-In Burrwood, Louisiana, a Weather Bureau anemometer documented peak five-minute sustained windspeeds of 122 mph, though when the abnormally high bias of the era's anemometers and adjustment to the more standard one-minute sustained measure are accounted for, this yields a speed of 99 mph.
+In Burrwood, Louisiana, a Weather Bureau anemometer documented peak five-minute sustained wind speeds of 122 mph, though when the abnormally high bias of the era's anemometers and adjustment to the more standard one-minute sustained measure are accounted for, this yields a speed of 99 mph.
 The intense winds caused extensive damage across New Orleans, where nearly every building sustained damage.
 The French Market was partly demolished, while the roof of a prominent Masonic temple partially collapsed.

 Combined with powerful waves, the winds resulted in the sinking of four small steamers at the Port of New Orleans, in addition to several coal barges.
 A number of other steamers and small craft were blown from bayous and bays onto dry land.
 The winds also caused widespread power outages, cutting telecommunications to and from the city, and putting over 8000 telephones out of commission.
 Electric lighting was also disabled by the storm following the failure of city's power station.
 Damage to city-owned property in New Orleans was appraised at nearly US$500,000, though the total amount of damage to all public and private property in the city was estimated to have been at least ten times greater at US$5 million.
 Damage to shipping along the Mississippi River in and around New Orleans was estimated at US$1.75 million.
 Following the storm's passage, rail service to New Orleans was suspended.

 Roofs were blown off buildings and the Presbytère on Jackson Square lost its cupola.
 The clock on St. Louis Cathedral stopped at 5:50pm, the height of the storm.
 The hurricane damaged the Times-Picayune building, hampering newspaper production.
 More church steeples in the city were blown down or significantly damaged than remained intact.